Bridge-Depth Characterizes which Structural Parameterizations of Vertex Cover Admit a Polynomial Kernel: An introduction to bridge-depth

 \begin{definition} A \emph{lowering tree} $T$ of a graph $G$ is a tree of bridges (possibly consisting of a single vertex and no bridges) such that $\bd(G \setminus V(T)) = \bd(G)-1$. \end{definition}

 Item~\ref{rectreeofbridges} of Proposition~\ref{proposition:bd} implies that any connected graph $G$ has a lowering tree.

-\begin{restatable}{proposition}{propXcomputingTreeDec} For each fixed~$c \in \mathbb{N}$ there is an algorithm that, given a connected graph~$G$ on~$n$ vertices of bridge-depth~$c$, computes a lowering tree in~$\Oh(n^2)$ time. \end{restatable} \begin{proof} Given~$G$, we compute its decomposition into biconnected components, which can be done in linear time~\cite{HopcroftT73a}.
+\begin{restatable}{proposition}{propXcomputingTreeDec} For each fixed~$c \in \mathbb{N}$ there is an algorithm that, given a connected graph~$G$ on~$n$ vertices of bridge-depth~$c$, computes a lowering tree in~$\Oh(n^2)$ time. \end{restatable} \begin{proof} Given~$G$, we compute its decomposition into biconnected components, which can be done in linear time taking into account that having bounded bridge-depth implies a linear number of edges~\cite{HopcroftT73a}.
 From this decomposition, it is straightforward to identify the inclusion-maximal trees of bridges in~$G$.
 For each tree of bridges~$T$ in~$G$, we can test whether~$\bd(G \setminus V(T)) < c = \bd(G)$ in linear time using Proposition~\ref{prop:checkingBridgeDepth}, and we output~$T$ if this is the case.
 By Proposition~\ref{proposition:bd}, such a tree~$T$ exists.
 Since~$G$ is decomposed into at most~$n$ trees of bridges, and we need a linear-time computation for each~$T$, this results in an~$\Oh(n^2)$-time algorithm. \end{proof}